-Sustainability is one of the core values of our company, and we have spent decades building a solid foundation characterized by excellence in environmental stewardship, social responsibility and corporate governance.
-Maintaining a strong ESG foundation is a key component of our ability to drive longterm shareholder value, and these principles guide us in how we conduct our business every day.
+Sustainability is one of the core values of our company and has been for over 100 years.
+We have spent decades building a solid foundation characterized by excellence in environmental stewardship, social responsibility and corporate governance.
+Maintaining a strong ESG foundation is a key component of our ability to drive long-term shareholder value, and these principles guide us in how we conduct our business every day.
+We successfully integrated sustainability into our business roadmaps, enabling employees across business lines to identify key sustainability levers and clearly see how their day-to-day work impacts our overall performance.